ZeroGradAI/store-inisghts-ai/docs/cursor/memory.md

 3. Use multiple layers of fallback mechanisms to ensure robustness
 4. When working with machine learning models, always have a way to run inference that doesn't depend on specific package structures
 5. Document all workarounds thoroughly for future reference

+# Project Learnings

+## Model Pipeline Design

+- **Separation of Vision and Text Processing**: We discovered that using a two-step approach (vision model followed by text model) produces more accurate results than asking a vision model to directly produce structured data.
+The vision model is better at analyzing the image content, while a dedicated text model is better at extracting structured data from that analysis.

+- **API Response Structure**: When a vision model produced JSON responses directly, we observed instances where the model correctly identified elements in its raw text description but produced incorrect numbers in the JSON output.
+By separating these concerns, we get better results.

+- **Robust Data Extraction**: Store both the raw vision model response and the structured JSON output in the result, allowing the application to fall back to text extraction methods if JSON parsing fails.

+## Key Naming Consistency

+- **Consistent Field Names Across Services**: When implementing alternative models or APIs that provide similar functionality, it's crucial to maintain consistent field/key names throughout the application.
+We encountered errors when the Llama model implementation used different key names (male_count/female_count) than what the application expected (men_count/women_count or mencount/womencount).

+- **API Response Mapping**: Always implement robust key mapping that can handle variations in API responses.
+Our solution was to check for multiple possible key names (e.g., `data.get('mencount', data.get('men_count', data.get('male_count', 0)))`) to ensure flexibility.

+- **Prompt Consistency**: Keep prompt formats consistent across different model implementations to ensure similar response structures.
+We updated the Llama model prompts to exactly match the format used in the original implementation.

+## Streamlit and Session State

+- **Session State Order**: When using Streamlit's session state, it's critical to ensure that values are initialized before they're accessed.
+We encountered errors when trying to access `st.session_state.model.is_mock` before the model was loaded.

+- **Proper Streamlit Execution**: Always use `streamlit run app.py` instead of `python app.py` to run Streamlit applications.
+The latter doesn't properly initialize the session state and other Streamlit features.

+## Model Loading and Execution

+- **Model Initialization Sequencing**: Initialize the model before attempting to access its properties or methods.
+In our app, we moved model loading to the beginning of the main function.

+- **API vs Local Model Tradeoffs**: Using the DeepInfra API with Llama-3.2-90B-Vision is faster to load and doesn't require a GPU, but may have different response characteristics compared to local LLaVA execution.

+- **Error Handling for Model Loading**: Always include comprehensive error handling around model initialization and API calls to provide meaningful fallback behavior.

+## UI/UX Considerations

+- **Conditional UI Elements**: When displaying UI elements conditionally based on system capabilities (like GPU availability), ensure there are appropriate fallbacks for all scenarios.

+- **Proper Status Indication**: Clearly indicate to users which model is being used and whether it's a mock implementation or a real model.

+## System Dependency Management

+- **GPU Detection**: Always check for GPU availability before attempting to load GPU-dependent models.
+We implemented a helper function `check_gpu_availability()` to do this reliably.

+- **Null Checks**: Add null checks before accessing properties of objects that might not be initialized, especially when dealing with conditional loading.

+## Lessons for Future Projects

+1. Start with API-based models when possible for easier deployment and less dependency on user hardware.
+2. Always build with fallback mechanisms in mind.
+3. Consider creating separate classes for different model implementations rather than conditional logic within a single class.
+4. Use session state for maintaining application state, but be careful about initialization order.
+5. Maintain strict consistency in data field names across all components, especially when implementing alternative APIs for the same functionality.